azizjon0/Cross-Restaurant-Statistical-Analysis-of-Complaint/README.md

 ## Limitations

 - Sample size (~200 reviews/restaurant) limits statistical power for some per-category comparisons, particularly where a category has few mentions at a given restaurant.
-- [Add any other caveats specific to your test choices, e.g. multiple-comparisons correction if you ran many category-level tests.]

 ## Technologies